astronomer/docs/learn/custom-xcom-backends-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Airflow offers the possibility to use [XCom](airflow-passing-data-between-tasks.md) to pass information between your tasks.
-By default Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development purposes but can become limiting.
-For production environments, Airflow supports configuring a custom XCom backend.
+Airflow [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
+By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
+For production environments, you can configure a custom XCom backend.

-This allows you to push and pull XComs to and from an external system such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) or a [MinIO](https://min.io/) instance.
+This allows you to push and pull XComs to and from an external system such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage), [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/), or a [MinIO](https://min.io/) instance.

 Common reasons to use a custom XCom backend include:

 - Needing more storage space for XCom than the metadata database can offer.
-- Running a production environment where custom retention, deletion and backup policies for XCom are desired.
-With a custom XCom backend you do not need to worry about periodically cleaning up the metadata database.
+- Running a production environment where you require custom retention, deletion, and backup policies for XComs.
+With a custom XCom backend, you don't need to worry about periodically cleaning up the metadata database.
-- The need for custom serialization and deserialization methods.
-By default Airflow uses JSON serialization, which puts limits on the type of data that you can pass via XCom (pickling is available by setting `AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` but has [known security implications](https://docs.python.org/3/library/pickle.html)).
+- Utilizing custom serialization and deserialization methods.
+By default, Airflow uses JSON serialization, which puts limits on the type of data that you can pass through XComs.
+Pickling is also available, but it has [known security implications](https://docs.python.org/3/library/pickle.html)).
 A custom XCom backend allows you to implement your own serialization and deserialization methods.
-- Having a custom setup where access to XCom is needed without accessing the metadata database.
+- Accessing XCom without accessing the metadata database.

 After you complete this tutorial, you'll be able to: